Mind's Eye of LLMs: Visualization-of-Thought Elicits Spatial Reasoning in Large Language Models: Analysis

 As explained in section \ref{sec:VoT-prompting}, one of the core aspects of VoT lies in enabling LLMs with visual state tracking.
-During the experiments, it was observed that {GPT-4 VoT} failed to demonstrate visual state tracking in a limited number of instances.
-Conversely, {GPT-4 CoT} occasionally exhibited a similar reasoning pattern across specific tasks, though seldom in route planning task.
+During the experiments, it was observed that {GPT-4 CoT} occasionally exhibited this reasoning pattern across several tasks with exception of route planning.
 Besides, incorrect visualizations of VoT are commonly observed in model outputs.
-There are two questions revolving around \textbf{VoT}: (1) Do visual state tracking behaviors differ among prompting methods?
+In this section, our analysis of VoT primarily focuses on three questions: (1) Do visual state tracking behaviors differ among prompting methods?
 (2) How visualizations enhance final answers?
-Therefore, we analyze model outputs across all tasks.
-And several case studies are also provided for interested readers.
+(3) Can VoT benefit less powerful language models?